mnooner256/pyqrcode/docs/index.rst

 =====

 The pyqrcode module aims to be as simple to use as possible.
 Below is a simple example of creating a QR code for a URL.
-The code is rendered out as an svg file.
+The code is rendered out as a black and white scalable vector graphics file.
 ::

     >>> import pyqrcode